CDRT/mk_docs/docs/ref/bios/settings/thinkstation/advanced.md

 <details><summary>Dust Shield Alert</summary>

+!!! info ""
-?>If the Dust Shield is not cleaned then it will lose its effectiveness and the machine may overheat.
+   If the Dust Shield is not cleaned then it will lose its effectiveness and the machine may overheat.

 Options: